Sell Your Script or Movie Idea to Hollywood

 Just click on the order button now, and start selling your script to Hollywood.
 PayPal, Visa, Mastercard, and other cards accepted, on a safe and secure server.

-PS: I have used the list three times for three of my scripts.
-I got about 30 replies, and two requests for scripts.
+I have used the list 5 times for three of my scripts.
+I got about 30 replies, and three requests for scripts.
 One was for a musical comedy, and the other was for a drama.
 I didn't sell a script, but I am still encouraged, and I'll keep trying with different query letters and different scripts.
 This is a valuable resource which you can use over and over.

 NEW UPDATE.
-I have now used this list 4 times, with the last time being a query short letter with a photo of my awards, and my head shot.
+I have now used this list 6 times, with the last time being a query short letter with a photo of my awards, and my head shot.
 I got a request to see my loglines, and I promptly sent 5 longlines.
 At this time, I am awaiting further replies.
-New article about getting a screenplay agent at bottom.
+A new article about getting a screenplay agent is at the bottom of this page.
+And another article about getting free feedback on your script.

 If you have any questions, you can contact me by email or facebook.